isomerpages/pmo-nccs/media/speeches/_posts/2017-11-22-speech-by-masagos-zulkifli-minister-of-the-environment-and-water-resources-at-the-responsible-business-forum-on-sustainable-development-on-22-november-2017.md

 ---
 layout: post
-title: Speech by Masagos Zulkifli, Minister of the Environment and Water Resources, at the Responsible Business Forum on Sustainable Development on 22 November 2017
+title: Speech by Minister of the Environment and Water Resources Masagos Zulkifli at the Responsible Business Forum on Sustainable Development
 subtitle: 22 Nov 2017
 permalink: /media/speeches/speech-by-masagos-zulkifli-minister-of-the-environment-and-water-resources-at-the-responsible-business-forum-on-sustainable-development-on-22-november-2017
 ---
-### SPEECH BY MASAGOS ZULKIFLI, MINISTER OF THE ENVIRONMENT AND WATER RESOURCES, AT THE RESPONSIBLE BUSINESS FORUM ON SUSTAINABLE DEVELOPMENT ON 22 NOVEMBER 2017

 Achim Steiner,
 Administrator, UNDP